Description

 The general public is almost devoid of the ability to qualify an assertion, to show why something is something, definitively, by definition.
 Facts to people are choosing to believe something that feels good because it reinforces their perspective.
 People’s discernment of fact is based on feelings.
 People do not know the difference between a fact and an opinion.
 A fact is an observation whereas an opinion is what someone thinks about something.
 Some opinions are disqualified or invalidated because there is no factual basis for the opinion.
 This is a huge issue when it comes to making assertions about race.

 To make a racial assertion there has to be something that shows a person’s behavior towards another person or group of people is motivated by race.
 Instead any comment can be removed from its intended context and be said to be racist.
 Any interracial interaction can be deemed racially motivated not based on anything overt that reveals treatment was racially motivated, but based solely on the fact that the two people involved were different races.
 The opinion is put forward, and lacking any evidence the opinion becomes fact based on the number of people who choose to believe it.
-This function is not limited to racial assertions, which is why there are primarily two groups of people in this country who have strong conflicting opinions about subjects they do not understand, and both groups’ opinions are invalidated by fact.
+This function is not limited to racial assertions, which is why there are primarily two groups of people in this country who have strong conflicting opinions about subjects they do not understand, and both groups’ opinions are invalidated by fact or can be understood as being detrimental.

 Reviews